 The most important city in Louisiana was New Orleans.
 The city was built where the Mississippi River entered the Gulf of Mexico.
 Americans shipped their grain and furs through the port of New Orleans to other cities and to Europe.
 When France took control of New Orleans, citizens of the United States could no longer ship their goods through this port.
 The United States needed the port in order to carry on international trade.

 The purchase was made in 1803.
 With the addition of Louisiana, the size of the United States more than doubled.
 The new territory extended all the way from the Mississippi River to the Rocky Mountains.
-After 1803, it was called Louisiana Territory.
+After 1803, it was called Louisiana Territory.• All of the land drained by the Mississippi River and its tributaries&

 Before 1804, no part of North Dakota was in the United States.
 With the purchase of Louisiana, the portion of North Dakota drained by the Missouri River and its tributaries became part of the United States.
 This was approximately the southwestern portion of what is now North Dakota.
 However, the land drained by the Red River and its tributaries and the Mouse River and its tributaries still belonged to Great Britain.